-&lt;sup>58 Criminal Justice Alliance, 'Crowded Out?
+58 Criminal Justice Alliance, 'Crowded Out?
 The Impact of prison overcrowding on rehabilitation', (2012), p.3; and House of Commons Library, 'Key Issues for the 2015 Parliament', (2015), p.97.
 This reports that 60% of the prison estate was overcrowded in 2015.

-The punitive element of a sentence is only one element of the statutory 2.23 sentencing aims.
-It is clear that there are significant advantages - in terms of cost to the taxpayer and the contribution of the incarcerated individual to society - in ensuring that individuals continue to remain in custody only where this is necessary.
+and the contribution of the incarcerated individual to society - in ensuring that individuals continue to remain in custody only where this is necessary.
 Moreover, Article 5 ECHR contains an international human rights obligation to ensure that no one is deprived of their liberty arbitrarily.
 Currently, the release of prisoners is contingent on the type of sentence issued at the time of conviction.
-Beyond automatic release for determinate sentences, and the opportunity for release through the Parole Board for indeterminate and other sentences, an individual's options for release on licence are limited regardless of their behaviour or any positive progress achieved while in prison.
-There exists, on the other hand, a number of ways that additional time can be added to the length of an individual's sentence and/or their release can be delayed at the first point of eligibility, sometimes regardless of an individual's conduct.
-For example, as a result of adjudications brought about as a consequence of infractions committed in prison, as well as the lack of access to necessary offending behaviour programmes ("OBPs"), or indeed through fresh legislative initiatives.
+Beyond automatic release for determinate sentences, and the opportunity for release through the Parole Board for indeterminate and other sentences, 60 an individual's options for release on licence are limited regardless of their behaviour or any positive progress achieved while in prison.
+61 There exists, on the other hand, a number of ways that additional time can be added to the length of an individual's sentence and/or their release can be delayed at the first point of eligibility, sometimes regardless of an individual's conduct.
+For example, as a result of adjudications brought about as a consequence of infractions committed in prison, as well as the lack of access to necessary offending behaviour programmes ("OBPs"), 62 or indeed through fresh legislative initiatives.
 Successive governments have sought to increase the amount of time prisoners spend incarcerated through legislative initiatives such as the indeterminate sentence of Imprisonment for Public Protection ("IPP").
-More recently, the Police, Crime, Sentencing and Courts
+63 More recently, the Police, Crime, Sentencing and Courts

-&lt;sup>60 See: Crime (Sentences) Act 1997, as amended; Criminal Justice Act 2003 (as amended by the Legal Aid, Sentencing and Punishment of Offenders Act 2012); and the Criminal Justice and Courts Act 2015.
+60 See: Crime (Sentences) Act 1997, as amended; Criminal Justice Act 2003 (as amended by the Legal Aid, Sentencing and Punishment of Offenders Act 2012); and the Criminal Justice and Courts Act 2015.
 The range of sentence types that currently fall under the Parole Board's remit continues to grow, most recently with specified terrorist offences (see Terrorist Offenders (Restriction on Early Release) Act 2020, s.
 1; Criminal Justice Act 2003, s.
 247A).
 The Police, Crime, Sentencing and Courts Bill seeks, among other things, to broaden the cases that can be referred to the Parole Board, including any Standard Determinate Sentenced prisoner the SoSJ deems, at the point of automatic release, poses a risk to the public.

-&lt;sup>61 Currently, apart from a successful appeal, the only prisoners who are entitled to release prior to the end of their sentence (i.e., on licence) are those who are serving determinate sentences who are eligible for automatic release, and those who have been deemed as "no longer requiring confinement for the purposes of public protection" by the Parole Board, as well as a small number of individuals detained at Her Majesty's Pleasure.
+61 Currently, apart from a successful appeal, the only prisoners who are entitled to release prior to the end of their sentence (i.e., on licence) are those who are serving determinate sentences who are eligible for automatic release, and those who have been deemed as "no longer requiring confinement for the purposes of public protection" by the Parole Board, as well as a small number of individuals detained at Her Majesty's Pleasure.

-&lt;sup>62 This is discussed further in Chapter 5.
+62 This is discussed further in Chapter 5.

-&lt;sup>63 The Criminal Justice Act 2003 created the IPP sentence, which was enacted in 2005.
+63 The Criminal Justice Act 2003 created the IPP sentence, which was enacted in 2005.
 Its purpose was to capture individuals whose offence did not trigger a life sentence yet were considered 'dangerous'.
 The IPP sentence effectively operated as a life sentence.
 For prisoners subject to an IPP sentence, it entailed a tariff, along with an unlimited period of detention until they could demonstrate to the Parole Board that they were no longer a risk to the public.
-Upon release, they remained subject to an indefinite
+Upon release, they remained subject to an indefinite licence period, which they could apply to have cancelled after ten years.
+The Legal Aid, Sentencing, and Punishment of Offenders Act 2021 abolished the IPP sentence, albeit prospectively.
+As such, a number of individuals remain subject to IPP sentences today.